mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 My contribution is that using GDPs as a framework helps this process.

-#### Use of GDPs in supporting the role of playtesting in particular as a suitable medium (third space)

-I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
-The learning design sprang from emergent activities.

-Not only the cultural uses of GDPs, but other processes (DO i ACTUALLY HAVE ANY OF THESE IN EVIDENCE? )

-As such, the nature and process of this community evolution merits exploration.

-I observed an evolution of the form and function of playtesting by young participants as an expression of agency by participants.
-The link to maker types here exists especially in social makers, glitchers and magpies.

-One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

 <!-- **beyond primary and secondary tools / stimulation conception**